lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

 Accounting ‣ Settings ‣ Argentinean Localization ‣ Validate document in the AFIP, considering the following levels:

-  * Not available: the verification is not done (this is the default value);
+  * **Not available:** the verification is not done (this is the default value);

-  * Available: the verification is done.
+  * **Available:** the verification is done.
 In case the number is not valid it, only displays a warning but still allows the vendor bill to be posted;

-  * Required: the verification is done and it does not allow the user to post the vendor bill if the document number is not valid.
+  * **Required:** the verification is done and it does not allow the user to post the vendor bill if the document number is not valid.

 ![Verify Vendor Bills validity in AFIP.](../../../_images/verify-vendor- bills.png)

-##### Validate vendor bills in Odoo
+##### Validate vendor bills in Konvergo ERP

-With the vendor validation settings enabled, a new button shows up on the vendor bills inside of Odoo, labeled Verify on AFIP, which is located next to the AFIP Authorization code field.
+With the vendor validation settings enabled, a new button shows up on the vendor bills inside of Konvergo ERP, labeled **Verify on AFIP** , which is located next to the **AFIP Authorization code** field.

 ![Verify on AFIP.](../../../_images/verify-on-afip.png)

-In case the vendor bill cannot be validated in AFIP, a value of Rejected will be displayed on the dashboard and the details of the invalidation will be added to the chatter.
+In case the vendor bill cannot be validated in AFIP, a value of **Rejected** will be displayed on the dashboard and the details of the invalidation will be added to the chatter.

 ![AFIP authorization Rejected.](../../../_images/afip-auth-rejected.png)